-This Partnership services the initial teacher education requirements of the Institute’s postgraduate programmes to offer Qualified Teacher Status for a specific age range (11-16, 11-19, 14-19), as well as providing opportunities for school led provision through School Direct Training.
+This Partnership services the initial teacher education requirements of the postgraduate programmes to offer Qualified Teacher Status for a specific age range (11-16 with post 16 enhancement and 14-19), as well as providing opportunities for school led provision through School Direct Training.
 All postgraduate programmes offer Master’s level accreditation.

-We offer courses in twelve subjects: Art and Design, Design and Technology (food and textiles), ICT/Computer Science, English, Geography, History, Maths, Modern Languages, PE Psychology, Economics with Business, Science (Biology, Chemistry, Physics) and Religious Education.
+We offer courses in twelve subjects: Art and Design, Design and Technology (food), ICT/Computer Science, English, Geography, History, Maths, Modern Languages, PE, Psychology (14-19), Business with Economics (14-19), Science (Biology, Chemistry and Physics) and Religious Education.

 Many of our regional Partnership schools have long established relationships with the university to include teacher training, professional development of teaching and non- teaching staff, research and award bearing accreditation.

 Excellent employment opportunities exist with many of our partner schools employing University of Worcester trainees, who become mentors and post holders, maintaining a professional commitment to the University.